dlang/DIPs/DIPs/DIP1xxx.md

 if (constraint3!T) { ... }
 ```

-An optional constraint message can be used to provide a more easily uderstood description of why a
+An optional constraint message can be used to provide a more easily understood description of why a
 constraint has not been met.

 ```D